iPhone SEBy Tom Dougherty

-The iPhone SE also signifies what we’ve all seen over the years with high definition televisions.
+The iPhone SE also signifies what we’ve all seen over the years with high-definition televisions.
 It wasn’t that long ago when those TVs cost thousands of dollars.
 Now, a 50-inch fully powered and fully connected high-def TV is a bargain buy.

-At least as powerful in these tough times is affirmation, the idea that you’ve made the right choice instead of the best one.
+At least as powerful in these tough times is an affirmation, the idea that you’ve made the right choice instead of the best one.
 The Apple brand gives the iPhone SE that cover.
 Apple has lately represented the right choice because you can make the case that others’ phones are actually better.